About Good Neighbors of Capitol Hill

 GOOD NEIGHBORS CAPITOL HILL - REFUGEE RESETTLEMENT GROUP

-Through our partnerships with Lutheran Social Services, Solutions for Hometown Connections, International Rescue Committee, Ethiopian Community Development Committee and other refugee assistance organizations, we welcome donors and volunteers to help us expand this mission to refugees, migrants and asylum seekers.
+Through our partnerships with Lutheran Social Services, Solutions for Hometown Connections, International Rescue Committee, Ethiopian Community Development Council and other refugee assistance organizations, we welcome donors and volunteers to help us expand this mission to refugees, migrants, asylum seekers and humanitarian parolees.

 Employment Mentoring: Assist with job search for achieving financial independence.
 GNCH can introduce volunteers to a refugee seeking counsel or we can connect volunteers to our partner resettlement agencies who can guide and support this relationship.

 Fundraising: Funds are needed for furnishing apartments as well as emergency and basic subsidies for underemployed families.
 We also receive some applicants requesting support for education and training programs..
 We welcome volunteers with great ideas who can help GNCH organize benefit events for funding our initiatives.

 Furnishings: Volunteers with strong backs are essential for our "moving operations".
 It's like a day at the gym but with a larger purpose.
 We also need interior decorators who have a great eye for using our wonderful donated furniture and accessories.

 Tutoring: GNCH can guide you to partner agencies where volunteers receive excellentl training to help families gain basic language capacity.
 Non-literate Afghan wives are learning survival English.
 Children and teens can also benefit from peer tutors virtually or in person.
 High School students can receive service credits through these tutoring programs.